ResearchComputing/Documentation/docs/programming/MPI-C.md

 mpirun -np 4 ./hello_world_mpi.exe
 ```

-It is important to note that on Alpine, there is a total of 64 cores
+It is important to note that on Alpine, there are at most 64 cores
 per node.
 For applications that require more than 64 processes, you
 will need to request multiple nodes in your job.
 Our
 output file should look something like this: